Ball screw drive

 With great spring forces in connection with a small spring rate gas springs offer advantages to corresponding steel springs.
 They have a smaller design and lower weight - but also higher losses.

 With an effective energy recirculation via the ball screw drive and the

 speed control in the battery packs this so-called

 At the beginning of the EV8 development a brush less motor was planed - at that time still with sensors - because of its relatively small mass moment of inertia.
 But after model completion there was no speed control with a sufficient short delay at reversal of rotation.
 Therefore a motor with carbon brushes had to be used instead.
 Today, there are also speed controls for brush less motors with a sufficiently fast reversal of rotation.

-The calculated required average wing input power of the EV8 was about 67 Watt and the average motor input power 127 Watt (maximum value of a flapping period 199 Watt).
+The calculated required average wing input power of the EV8 was about 67 Watt.
+Taking all losses into account, the average motor input power was 127 watts (maximum value of a flapping period 199 Watt).